yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

  *  Objects have \__proto\__ property
  *  Using Prototype always refer to same object, so it saves memory

-protoytypical pattern  =  blabla.prototype.something = Object.create(jiska banana he)
+prototypical pattern  =  blabla.prototype.something = Object.create(jiska banana he)
 constructor pattern =  new Something()

-Advantage with constructor pattern is that somewhat you can mimick private variables
+Advantage with constructor pattern is that somewhat you can mimic private variables

 Answer below?